/ Duluth Work Accident Lawyer

 Knowing About Ongoing Injury Benefits in Georgia

-If your workplace injury causes a lasting condition, you may be entitled to further compensation under Georgia law.
-These payments are intended to compensate for the permanent consequences of your injury on your ability to work.
+If your occupational accident causes a permanent disability, you may be eligible for additional benefits under Georgia law.
+These entitlements are intended to make up for the lasting impact of your injury on your capacity to earn a living.

 Types of permanent disability benefits: